2nd Grade Art wishes you and yours a very merry Christmas!

 Yeah, our glue is dry!

 Before we begin to print, we prepared our papers with texture rubbings to give our images a little more flare.
-(Don't for get to write your name on every sheet you will be printing on!)
+(Don't for get to write your name on every sheet you will be printing on!)While the class worked I pulled small groups to do printing at the back table.

 We used brayers to apply ink (or tempera) to the surface of the raised printing blocks.
 Then, pressed our printing blocks onto our prepared textured paper.